stakater/employee-handbook/content/career_path.md

 ### Knowledge and Experience

-- Technically expert in their field and knowledgeable in up and coming trends
+- Technically expert in their field and knowledgeable in up-and-coming trends
 - Highly developed ability to build lasting relationships with team leaders, managers and clients
 - Highly developed ability to manage risks and resources
 - Highly developed ability to provide management support